Online 3-Week Morning Challenge: “Foundations of Flow” with Gabriel Ching

 – Combining all of this new knowledge into flowing yoga sequences .

-This course is open to anyone, regardless of their previous level of experience with yoga.
+This morning-challenge is open to anyone, regardless of their previous level of experience with yoga.

 Gabriel Ching was born in Buenos Aires, Argentina, where he lived until finishing his BA in Public Relations.
 His nomadic spirit led him to live in London, Madrid and then Berlin, where he has lived since 2007.
 Between his passion for electronic instruments and his work as a UX designer, he discovered yoga as a way to compensate for his long hours in front of the computer and as a way of exploring different levels of perception.
 After 9 years of continuous practice he decided to do a 4-year teacher training in Berlin in the tradition of Dr. Swami Gitananda.
 Although his original motivation was initially to deepen his practice and to better understand the theory behind it, teaching yoga has now become almost his full time job.
 Gabriel is certified by the Professional Association of Yoga Teachers in Germany (+1000 hrs.), has taken advanced training courses in anatomy, sequencing and injury management, and teaches “Praxis & Didaktik” in the Yoga Teacher Training Courses at the Yoga Akademie Berlin.
 In addition to his drop-in classes he also offers workshops and organises yoga retreats in India and Sri Lanka.